This section contains general troubleshooting and limitation information about UFT Web-based application support.

 UFT supports applications with embedded browsers only for applications that embed Internet Explorer.

-UFT retrieves the CSS property values from the browser.
-When designing tests or components that will run on different browsers, keep in mind that different browsers may have different CSS functionality and return different property values for the same object.
+If your test must run on multiple browsers, keep in mind that different browsers may have different CSS functionality and return different property values for the same object.

 When recording on a Web applications created with Google Web Tools (GWT) using the Chrome emulator browser, the application can experience unexpected behavior, including becoming non-responsive to your actions.